 Simpleview puts their hashtag where their mouth is with a UGC-promoted homemade meal contest.

-Simpleview’s family is full of smart workers and creative innovators, so is it any wonder that we know how to get artistic when it comes to promoting work/life balance, employee health and wellness, and our partners’ innovations?
+Simpleview’s family is full of smart workers and creative innovators, so it's no wonder that we know how to get artistic when it comes to promoting work/life balance, employee health and wellness, and our partners’ innovations?
 [I’m gonna go with “nope.”]

 Our latest creative endeavor?
 Using Simpleview user-generated content powered by Stackla widgets and feeds to promote our in-house healthy chefs with a fun foodie contest.
 The gist was this: Simpleview employees simply had to snap a photo of any healthy homemade meal and post it to their Instagram or Twitter account using the #svfoodie17 hashtag.
 (If they didn’t have Twitter or Insta, they could upload photos via a Simpleview website form from any device).
 Each post earned an entry in a final prize drawing on October 31 for two kitchenware treats.
 A third prize winner was determined by employee votes for their favorite photographed meal.